yasirbhutta/yasirbhutta.github.io/php/docs/mysql-php/index.md

 #### Parameters

-- hostname
+- **hostname:**
   - can either a host name or an IP address.
 The local host is assumed when passing the null value or the string "localhost" to this paramter.
   - When possible, pipes will be used instead of the TCP/IP.
 The TCP/IP protocol is used if a host name and port number are provided together e.g. localhost:3308
-- username
-the MySQL user name.
+- **username:** the MySQL user name.
-- password
-if not provided or null, the MySQL server will attempt to authenticate the user against those user records which have no password only.
+- **password:** if not provided or null, the MySQL server will attempt to authenticate the user against those user records which have no password only.
 This allows one username to be used with different permissions (depending on if a password is provided or not).
-- database
-if provided will specify the default database to be used when performing queries.
+- **database:** if provided will specify the default database to be used when performing queries.
-- port
-specifies the port number to attempt to connect to the MySQL server.
+- **port:** specifies the port number to attempt to connect to the MySQL server.
-- socket
-Specifies the socket or named pipe that should be used.
+- **socket:** Specifies the socket or named pipe that should be used.

 ### mysqli::$connnect_error